-- J. Fish and Wildlife Habitat Conservation Area Buffer Modifications. - 1.
-Riparian Zone Averaging.
-Subject to review under the standards contained in this chapter, portions of the riparian zone may be reduced up to 50 percent from the normal standards of this chapter if: - a.
-The riparian zone widths are correspondingly increased elsewhere within the applicant parcel. - b.
-The applicant demonstrates that the overall size, function and values of the riparian zone are maintained. - c.
-In no event shall the width of the riparian zone be less than 25 feet. - d.
-Buffer width averaging shall not be used in combination with buffer width reduction. - 2.
-Buffer Width Reduction.
+- 2. Buffer Width Reduction.
 Buffers may be reduced by up to 50 percent if an applicant undertakes measures approved by the Department.
 These measures include, but are not limited to: - a.
-Enhancing the buffer and demonstrating no loss of functions, including, but not limited to, planting of non-invasive native trees or shrubs, increasing the diversity of plant cover types, or replacing non-invasive exotic species with native species in accordance with the mitigation standards referenced in LMC 17.10.110.K. - b.
+Enhancing the buffer and demonstrating no loss of functions, including, but not limited to, planting of non-invasive native trees or shrubs, increasing the diversity of plant cover types, or replacing non-invasive exotic species with native species in accordance with the mitigation standards in LMC 17.10.110.G.1. - b.
 A mitigation plan prepared by a qualified expert. - 3.
 Buffer Width Increase.
-In some instances, wider riparian zone widths may be necessary to protect sensitive wildlife species, such as bald eagle nests, or heron rookeries, that depend on streams and wetlands, or to protect surface waters from slope failures and soil erosions.
-These standards will be applied on a case-by-case basis based upon site specific and watershed system information, such as fish and wildlife habitat needs, site topography, hydrology and other factors.
-Applicants for development are encouraged to consult the resource, the Washington Department of Fish and Wildlife's Management Recommendations for Washington's Priority Habitats Riparian (1997) to design appropriate buffers.
+In some instances, wider riparian buffer widths may be necessary to protect sensitive wildlife species, such as bald eagle nests or heron rookeries, which depend on streams and wetlands, or to protect surface waters from slope failures and soil erosions.
+These standards will be applied on a case-by-case basis depending upon site specific and watershed system information, such as fish and wildlife habitat needs, site topography, hydrology and other factors.
+Applicants for development are encouraged to consult the Washington Department of Fish & Wildlife's Management Recommendations for Washington's Priority Habitats Riparian (1997) to design appropriate buffers.